RLynx0/backer/README.md

 see [below](#ValuesAndSections).

 ### [[run]]
-A `run` definition can include override any value from the `template`-section - The structure is the exact same.
+A `run` definition can include overwrite any value from the `template`-section - The structure is the exact same.

 However, it must include a `source` and a `target` value,